flybywiresim/discord-bot-utils/.github/CONTRIBUTING.md

 1. Create a Discord server where you can test your bot.
 2. On the [applications page](https://discord.com/developers/applications), select your application and navigate to the `OAuth2` tab.
 Then select `bot` under the `scopes` section.
 3. Tick `Administrator` box under the `Bot Permissions` section.
-4. Click the `Copy` button and paste it into your search bar in the browser of choice, and invite it to your test server.
+4. Click the `Copy` button and paste it into your search bar in the browser of your choice, and invite it to your test server.

 ## Running the Bot